programinglive/zettly/README.md

 Visit the application in your browser and start managing your todos!
 The interface is intuitive:

 - Create new todos with priority levels and tags
+- Switch to note mode when you just need to jot something down—notes never require a priority and stay separate from your actionable task list
 - Link related todos together
 - Upload attachments on the todo show page (image preview supported)
 - All destructive actions (e.g., deleting todos, tags, attachments) use a reusable confirmation modal for consistency